-- The final mark achieved by each student for a given course will be scored out of a hundred. - Each grade included in GPA calculation is given a weight. - Students who did not complete all the requirements to take a grade for a specific course will be given an "In-Complete" temporary grade, code "IC" for that course. - Students must complete the requirements of that specific course no later than the end of the following semester.
+- 4.1 The final mark achieved by each student for a given course will be scored out of a hundred; - 4.2 Each grade included in GPA calculation is given a weight; - 4.3 Students who did not complete all the requirements to take a grade for a specific course will be given an "In-Complete" temporary grade, code "IC" for that course; - 4.4 Students must complete the requirements of that specific course no later than the end of the following semester.
 Otherwise, the "Fail" grade, code "F" will be automatically assigned.
-This will be calculated within the semester and the GPA; - Students who are taking a course that takes more than one semester to complete its requirement will be given an "In-Progress" temporary grade, code "IP" for that course; - When a student drops the semester, all registered courses will be given "Withdrawn" grade, code"W"; - Cumulative GPA: Total courses points of all semesters / Total courses credits of all semesters. - Semester GPA and cumulative GPA are out of five; and,
+This will be calculated within the semester and the GPA;

+- 4.5 Students who are taking a course that takes more than one semester to complete its requirement will be given an "In-Progress" temporary grade, code "IP" for that course; - 4.6 When a student drops the semester, all registered courses will be given "Withdrawn" grade, code"W"; - 4.7.
+Cumulative GPA: Total courses points of all semesters / Total courses credits of all semesters; - 4.8 Semester GPA and cumulative GPA are out of five; and,

-- The overall graduation grade, assigned according to the last cumulative GPA, is out of five and can be described as a "grade" according to the following classification: - 1.
-"Excellent" for GPAs 4.50 and above. - 2.
-"Very Good" for GPAs from 3.75 4.50 - 3.
-"Good" for GPAs from 2.75 to less than 3.75 - 4.
+- 4.9 The overall graduation grade, assigned according to the last cumulative GPA, is out of five and can be described as a "grade" according to the following classification: - a.
+"Excellent" for GPAs 4.50 and above. - b.
+"Very Good" for GPAs from 3.75 4.50 - c.
+"Good" for GPAs from 2.75 to less than 3.75 - d.
 "Satisfactory" for GPAs from 2.00 to less than 2.75

-Progression from Year to Year
+5. Progression from Year to Year

-All subjects in levels I and II taken at the First Year must be passed prior to acceptance to the professional course or level III program at the University.

-All incoming sophomore (2nd Year) students must obtain a good GPA to be admitted as a regular student.
+- 5.1 All subjects in levels I and II taken at the First Year must be passed prior to acceptance to the professional course or level III program at the University. - 5.2 All incoming sophomore (2nd Year) students must obtain a good GPA to be admitted as a regular student.

-Program Completion or Graduation Requirements
+6. Program Completion or Graduation Requirements